-- [15] The Respondent presented its 2014 Capitalization Rate Study Downtown B (page 63, Exhibit R1) with five of the six sales used corrimon with those in the Omura Study.
+- [13] The Respondent presented its 2014 Capitalization Rate Study Downtown B (page 51, Exhibit R1) with five of the six sales used common with those in the Omura Study.
 The Respondent's analysis applies typical rates to derive typical NOI, used to calculate the capitalization rate, which ranges from 4.35% 5.51%.
-Based on this analysis, the City used a capitalization rate of 5.00% to calculate the 2014 Assessment for B Class Downtown offices.
+Based on this analysis, the City used a capitalization rate of 5.00% to calculate the 2014 Assessment for B Class Downtown Offices.
 This table also shows that the 2014 Assessment is very similar to the time adjusted sale prices for these six Comparable Sales.
-Exhibit R1 includes support data for the capitalization rate data. - The analysis did not present the sale prices of these six Comparable Sales on a per square foot basis, but the Respondent stated that this could be calculated from the information presented in the table on page 63, Exhibit R1.
-Such a calculation would show that the sale price for these six Comparable Sales (sales occurring between June 2012 and February 2013) ranged from \$345/SF to \$507/SF.
-The Respondent noted that the requested assessment translates into a price per square foot of about \$297, which is substantially lower than the range of sales.
-These sale prices support the 2014 Assessment, which translates into a per square foot value of \$400, which is within the lower end range of sale prices, which would be expected for this quality of building. - [17] In response to the issue of vertical inequity between the capitalization rates assigned to various classes of downtown office buildings, the Respondent stated that the capitalization rates were derived from an analysis of sales for each quality class.
-Furthermore, that the capitalization rates used to prepare the 2014 Assessments were good indicators of the market value of these properties, regardless of whether the rates conformed to theoretical expectations or patterns. - [18] The Respondent argued that the City is required to prepare assessments using mass appraisal, which requires the use of typical rates.
+Exhibit R1 includes support data for the capitalization rate data. - [14] The analysis presented on page 54, Exhibit R1 also presents a column that shows that the sale price for these six Comparable Sales (sales occurring between June 2012 and February 2013) ranged from \$345/SF to \$507/SF.
+The Respondent noted that the requested assessment translates into a price per square foot of about \$330, which is substantially lower than the range of sales.
+These sale prices support the 2014 Assessment, which translates into a per square foot value of \$443, which is within the range of sale prices.
+Further, this analysis showed that the assessment to sales ratio resultant using the Respondent's method produces a mean value of 0.97, but a mean value of only 0.68 using the Complainant's method.

+- [15] In response to the issue of vertical inequity between the capitalization rates assigned to various classes of downtown office buildings, the Respondent stated that the capitalization rates were derived from an analysis of sales for each quality class.
+Furthermore, that the capitalization rates used to prepare the 2014 Assessments were good indicators of the market value of these properties, regardless of whether the rates conformed to theoretical expectations or patterns. - The Respondent argued that the City is required to prepare assessments using mass appraisal, which requires the use of typical rates.
 The capitalization rate presented by the Complainant and derived using actual NOI is the actual capitalization rate, not the typical capitalization rate.
 The Respondent noted that the Omura study uses a rental rate that averages \$26.90/SF, while the City uses \$22/SF as its typical for B Class DT2 offices in its analysis.
 The Respondent also noted that it is not clear how the NOI applied to the Comparable Sales used in the Omura Study were derived, as they were apparently taken from third party sales detail sheets or were provided via personal communication, the latter not in evidence before this Board.